feathersjs/docs/api/authentication/local.md

     service: 'users', // the service to look up the entity
     usernameField: 'email', // key name of username field
     passwordField: 'password', // key name of password field
+    entityUsernameField: 'email', // key name of the username field on the entity (defaults to `usernameField`)
+    entityPasswordField: 'password', // key name of the password on the entity (defaults to `passwordField`)
     passReqToCallback: true, // whether the request object should be passed to `verify`
     session: false // whether to use sessions,
     Verifier: Verifier // A Verifier class.
 Defaults to the built-in one but can be a custom one.
 See below for details.